thavlik/machine-learning-portfolio/experiments/forrestgump/README.md

 While deep learning and fMRI are a powerful combination, the high dimensionality of fMRI complicates the practice. fMRI input tensors are 4D, and [pytorch](https://pytorch.org/) only implements up to [3D convolutions](https://pytorch.org/docs/stable/generated/torch.nn.Conv3d.html).
 This is sufficient when the model considers a single BOLD frame, but problematic when dealing with multiple.
 It is supposed that multi-frame input with a 4D (likely convolutional) kernel has potential to be outperform single-frame models built upon 3D convolutions, especially on more complex tasks.
 For example, instead of predicting class labels for a single BOLD frame, the model can predict class labels at a higher resolution: one BOLD frame (acquired in 2.0 seconds) is used to predict a sequence of eight 0.25s-long labels, corresponding to the scene labels.

 The authors of the data included several additional experiment results with many of the participants.
 These experiments present an opportunity to train a model on more than one task - a technique that can improve generalization on a single task.

+## License
+### Data
+The StudyForrest data is released under [CC-by-SA](https://creativecommons.org/licenses/by-sa/4.0/).

+### Code
+Apache 2.0 / MIT dual-license.
+Please contact me if this is somehow not permissive enough and we'll add whatever free license is necessary for your project.